 - 10.1.
 A notary may upon request or in appropriate circumstances prepare a notarial act in a language other than the language generally spoken by that notary provided the notary has sufficient knowledge of the language in which the notarial act is written to reasonably understand the meaning of the notarial act. - 10.2.
-A notary may authenticate by means of a notarial act a document drawn up in a language other than the language generally spoken by the notary provided the notary has satisfied himself as to its meaning but this does not prevent a notary from authenticating the execution or signature of a document in any language. - 10.3.
-A notary may not certify the accuracy of a translation that has been made by some other person unless the notary has knowledge of the language sufficient to satisfy himself as to the accuracy of the translation but this does not prevent a notary from attesting a translator's affidavit or authenticating a verification of a translation made by some other person.
+A notary may authenticate, by means of a notarial act, a document drawn up in a language other than the language generally spoken by the notary, provided the notary is either satisfied as to its meaning or is satisfied that the applicant understands and accepts the contents of the document (in which case the notary should attach a certificate to this effect).
+If the applicant does not speak English, the notary may seek assistance from an independent translator or other appropriate person to satisfy this requirement. - 10.3.
+A notary may not certify the accuracy of a translation that has been made by some other person unless the notary has knowledge of the language sufficient to satisfy the notary as to the accuracy of the translation but this does not prevent a notary from attesting a translator's affidavit or authenticating a verification of a translation made by some other person.